The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Introduction

+There are many variants of the skiplist.
+The variant described above is the {\em deterministic} skiplist.
+Searching for a data item in the skiplist takes $O(\log n)$ time.
+Other skiplist variants exist that address emerging challenges.
+We cover these variants and the challenges they address in this paper.
+In contrast to the deterministic skiplist, the original skiplist, as introduced in~\cite{pugh1990skip}, is probabilistic.

+In a traditional binary tree, when data is skewed, some sequences of data inserts may produce a degenerate binary tree that has poor performance.
+Although random permutations of the order of the data to be inserted can alleviate this issue, it is not feasible as queries are often demanded in real-time.
+Being probabilistic, the original skiplist~\cite{pugh1990skip} addresses the issue of data skew, and is highly likely to produce a better structure that is better balanced regardless of the input data order.

+The skiplist can be viewed as an alternative to balanced trees.
+The skiplist balances the structure probabilistically, which is easier than explicitly and intentionally maintaining the balance~\cite{pugh1990skip}.
+The simplicity of the skiplist makes it attractive for adoption in systems.
+The expected search cost in the skiplist is the same as that of a balanced search tree.
+Moreover, the skiplist does not need re-balancing, and hence its realization in systems and optimizing its performance are simpler.

-Skiplists, or skip lists, have been first introduced by William Pugh in~\cite{pugh1990skip}.
-Pugh's paper coins the term ``skip list", but with its popularity, it has become one word and has been termed the ``skiplist" in later papers.
-Since then, the skiplist has become ubiquitous, not only as a probabilistic data structure that is of theoretical interest, but rather as a practical data structure that has been used widely in many systems.
+Over the years, data indexes have been designed and deployed in systems, e.g., the B/B$^{+}$-tree~\cite{bayer1970organization,comer1979ubiquitous}, hash indexing~\cite{maurer1975hash}, the R-tree~\cite{guttman1984r}, the Log-Structured Merge Tree~\cite{o1996log}, and many of their variants.
+In recent years, the skiplist has become ubiquitous, not only as a probabilistic data structure that is of theoretical interest, but also as a practical data index that is being used widely in many systems.
 The main advantages of skiplists are their simplicity and ease of implementation, and the ability to support operations in the same asymptotic complexities as their tree-based counterparts.
+Being an alternative to balanced trees, skiplists have become a candidate for database indexing.
+Furthermore, because of its distinct advantages and the extensibility of versatile optimizations, the skiplist is being used in database systems, in distributed systems, and in networking protocols.